 To get there, drive east past Shandon, then turn left on McMillan Canyon Road.
 You can see the chapel far off in the distance.
 Drive to the base of the chapel to a small parking lot.
 You may be the only car in the lot and the only folks for miles!

-The chapel is open to the public on Sunday mornings for Catholic services, and the grounds are open daily for folks to hike up.
-(There are no official hours posted anywhere, so you may encounter a closure.)
+The chapel is only open to the public on Sunday mornings for Catholic services, as well as a yearly summer concert of classical music from Festival Mozaic.
+The grounds are open daily for folks to hike up.

 And the best part: once year in July, Festival Mozaic puts on a show every July at the chapel – see photo above.
 The orchestra sits inside with the big wooden doors open, and the audience sits outside in the evening air.
 With a picnic, friends and classical music wafting over the vines, it’s the ultimate, tucked-away event of the summer.